IamKay/100DaysOfCode/README.md

 * Day 94
   > Completed one more module and left one (too difficult for me, will do later).
 Now it will be on hold because i got another course to do.
 Its mainly a frontend course and is supposed to be good.
 Will share the link soon.
 Also, i *think* i will make  repo of what i make during the course.

+* Day 95
+  > No ML today.
+Finished a beginners course on Angular.
+It was a short one (1 or 1.5 hrs total).
+The link is [here](https://www.pluralsight.com/courses/ng-big-picture).
+Now I'm beginning another one (link soon).
+I just hope i don't get lost in tutorial madness.